Compliance and Enforcement

 Missouri State Operating Permit, or National Pollutant Discharge Elimination System

-The Department requires a permit for all facilities that discharge or have the potential to discharge to waters of the state.
+The Missouri Department of Natural Resources requires a permit for all facilities that discharge or have the potential to discharge to waters of the state.
 If the department finds a facility operating without a permit, the department will take necessary action against the facility to obtain the necessary permit and bring the facility back into compliance.

 Enforcing the Missouri Clean Water Law